Video tutorial on how to stream the image of the camera to a website in C#

 - Video tutorial on how to detect the motion in C#

-- Video tutorial on how to stream the image of the camera to a smartphone in C#
+- How to stream the camera image to a mobile in C#

-- Video tutorial on how to stream the image of the camera during SIP video call in C#
+- Stream camera image during SIP video call in C#